 We ensure that by completing a thorough and regular review of the school premises and of health and safety arrangements, and by arranging for cost effective maintenance and repairs within the limits of the school’s budget, that the school is as safe and pleasant environment as possible for all those who use it

 Diana Wren (Chair)

-My main interests, apart from my family, are reading, theatre, sport, gardening, eating out & spending time with friends.
+My main interests apart from family are reading; theatre, sport, gardening & eating out with friends.

 Eamonn Dempsey – Parent Governor

 I am a parent governor with 2 children at Highfield, currently in Year 2 and Year 5.
 I live in Palmers Green and work in IT Support at an Asset Management firm in London.
 I sit on the Finance Committee and the Premises Committee (of which I am chair) and am also the governor responsible for Pupil Premium and complaints against the school.

 I have two children at Highfield School and have been parent governor since January 2017, having lived in the Palmers Green area for many years.
 My work is in academia and I am a university lecturer in politics and policy at University of Westminster.
 I sit on the Finance and Premises Committee and am link governor for Maths and Religious Education.

 Naomi Bulliard – Parent Governor